 The 2024 RFA is available here.

 No, PIs funded in the previous two pilot cycles are not eligible to apply for pilot funding (co-investigators are eligible to apply).
 Any previously funded HERCULES PIs should Email Dr. Eddie Morgan before submitting an application.

 Pilot announcements will be released once a year in the fall.
-Letters of Intent are typically due in November and full proposals are due in early February.
-Due to HERCULES Renewal deadlines, the 2021-2022 pilot deadlines will be earlier (LOI due Nov.
-2, full proposal due Dec.
-14).
-Please refer to the specific funding announcement for details or email Kate Hodgins with questions.
+Letters of Intent are typically due in early December and full proposals are due in early February.

 Evaluation is based on a variety of criteria.
 Grants must focus on the role of the environment in human disease and be in line with the mission of NIEHS.
 They may include basic, biomedical, translational, clinical, epidemiological, or behavioral projects.
 Criteria for evaluation will include innovation, significance, alignment with the goals of HERCULES, collaboration with other HERCULES investigators/facility cores, overall impact and likelihood of transitioning pilot results into R-level funding.